Vidit-Ostwal/PersonalBlog/README.md

 # PersonalBlog
-Codebase of all the personal blogs.
+This respository will contain all the code in my personal blogs.